-What’s needed is an independent source of new leads that is sustainable, reliable and profitable.
+What’s needed is an independent source of new estate planning leads that is sustainable, reliable and profitable.

-What’s needed is modern marketing for estate planning and elder law.
+What’s needed is modern marketing for estate planning and elder law firms.

-It’s a Good Thing that Lawyers Have to Pivot Now!
+It’s a Good Thing that Estate Planning Attorneys Have to Pivot Now!

-Many lawyers who use this model are all-too-familiar with how expensive, grueling and difficult it is.
+Many lawyers who use this model are all-too-familiar with how expensive, grueling and difficult it is to get estate planning leads.
 But they haven’t made the shift yet because they were afraid … now they HAVE to pivot to stay alive.